A Quick Guide To Occupational Health

-Occupational Health Physicians are doctors- let’s just get that out of the way.
+First things first.
+Occupational Health Physicians are doctors – let’s get that out of the way for starters!

-The fact that I have to say that may just be me showing my naivety, however, I remember when I was first introduced to the idea of occupational health I cynically thought that their link to the workplace would somehow mean that they get an easier ride to their qualifications.
+I admit, the fact that I have to say that may just be me showing my naivety.
+However, I remember when I was first introduced to the idea of occupational health.
+I cynically thought that their link to the workplace would somehow mean that they get an easier ride to their qualifications.

-Occupational Health Doctors and Physicians have their own particular aims and objectives tied to their speciality domain, but they are still much more qualified and experienced than your local GP to diagnose and advise on a multitude of problems – more so than you (and certainly, I) may have first given them credit for!
+Occupational Health Doctors and Physicians have their own particular aims and objectives tied to their speciality domain.
+They are still much more qualified and experienced than your local GP when it comes to diagnosing and advising on a multitude of problems.
+More so than you (and certainly, I) may have first given them credit for!

 - Identify and prevent work-related illnesses.